arivera12/BlazorDownloadFile/README.md

 When its `base64` this is the most simple data type to transfer and work with it.

-`Byte[]` gets transformed into `base64` string when transfered to JavaScript and for some reason it won't work properly when encoding cause its `base64` representation turns to be something else when going after the second partition when gets encoded to `base64` string.
+`byte[]` gets transformed into `base64` string when transfered to JavaScript and for some reason it won't work properly when encoding cause its `base64` representation turns to be something else when going after the second partition when gets encoded to `base64` string.
 (If anyone knows how to fix or workaround this make a pull request)

 Based on the las sentence, a list of bytes gets passed down from c#  to JavaScript as an array of intergers with the bytes representation on JavaScript and this is the reason why I send a `IList<byte>` rather than `byte[]` internally to JavaScript.